-Although I do agree that a (very high) lactate parallels disease severity, it’s also an important fuel used by vital organs like the brain and heart during times of stress.
-Several studies have shown the negative effects to stifling lactate production and, similarly, the benefits to providing supplementary sodium lactate (ie, after cardiopulmonary bypass in patients with ischemic heart failure).
+Although I agree that a (very high) lactate parallels disease severity, it’s also an important fuel used by vital organs like the brain and heart during times of stress.
+In addition, several studies have shown the negative effects of stifling lactate production and, similarly, the benefits of providing supplementary sodium lactate (i.e., after cardiopulmonary bypass in patients with ischemic heart failure).

-A catecholamine surge from the stress response and/or vasoactive infusions contribute to beta-2 adrenergic receptor activation which ramps up glycolysis and creates a surplus of pyruvate all of which cannot enter the TCA (“Kreb’s cycle”) as acetyl CoA substrates.
-The excess pyruvate substrate is shunted into the lactic acid pathway via lactate dehydrogenase (LDH).
+A catecholamine surge from the stress response and/or vasoactive infusions contribute to beta-2 adrenergic receptor activation which ramps up glycolysis and creates a surplus of pyruvate that cannot enter the TCA (“Kreb’s cycle”) as acetyl CoA substrates.
+Instead, the excess pyruvate substrate is shunted into the lactic acid pathway via lactate dehydrogenase (LDH).
 Yes, this even occurs during AEROBIC metabolism.
 This is why patients who are clinically improving on vasoactive infusions might maintain higher lactate levels!

-This is also why a patient who appears compensated (think of your young, otherwise healthy patients) worries me when his or her lactate is significantly elevated.
-The reassuring symptomatology is heavily catecholamine-dependent, and although he/she appears well, decompensation could occur at any point.
+This is also why a patient who appears compensated (think of your young, otherwise healthy patients) worries me when their lactate is significantly elevated.
+The reassuring symptomatology is heavily catecholamine-dependent, and although they appear well, decompensation could occur at any point.

 Lactate is an important fuel and normal physiologic response to catecholamine-rich states.
-If you’re going to use it as a surrogate for disease resolution, interpret the trends very carefully and be mindful of confounders.
+However, if you’re going to use it as a surrogate for disease resolution, interpret the trends carefully and be mindful of confounders.